amit-my-github/Interview-Preparation-2025/Hr Rounds.md

 Outside of work, I enjoy contributing to the developer community by mentoring junior developers and participating in tech-focused events, fostering continuous learning and growth within the industry.

 In summary, my extensive experience, coupled with a passion for problem-solving and continuous improvement, enables me to deliver impactful software solutions and contribute positively to any development team.

-Your self-introduction is **very strong and well-written**, especially for a **telephonic or in-person interview**.
-It reflects your **experience, professionalism, and leadership**—all the right things.
-But for spoken delivery, it can be made a little more **natural, concise, and conversational** so it flows better during a call.

 ---

 ## ✅ Here's a polished and more **spoken-friendly** version of your intro:

 ---
 First of all, thank you for this opportunity.
-My name is Amit Gupta, and I bring over 15 years of experience in software development.
+I am Amit Gupta, and I bring over 16 years of experience in web development.

 Most recently, I worked at Nintec Solution Limited in Ahmedabad as a Senior Analyst Software Developer.